L9jaa3/push_swap/understand/moves.md

-# The Funny Guide to Stack B Operations
+# The Funny Guide to Stack B Operations !!
+The same thing with Stack A

 ## The `sb` Function: The Stack B Switcheroo